Intelektika-team/Intelektika-team/README.md

 ### **🌟 Welcome to Intelektika Team!**

 We’re an innovative team from **Kvantorium (Dimitrovgrad)**, building open technologies for developers, engineers, and makers.
 Our mission is to make powerful tools accessible, versatile, and ready to use _"out of the box."_ We don’t just build computers — we create an **ecosystem**: from hardware platforms to libraries and software that unlock their full potential.

 ---

 ### **🔥 Our Projects**

 - **The Patch Project:**
     A unique hardware automation controller and software for it called PatchWorks.
+In development now.

 - **Utitool:**
     Cli utility for working with the system and a unique system of plugins on Python.
+Now available release version.

 - **Nelin:**
     A library for working with a new type of machine learning, allowing you to create both rapid prototypes and large commercial projects.
+In betta version.

 - **PiCore Mini (stopped):**
     The computer based on OrangePI for ML and develop.
 The project has been stopped and will not be completed.